unidoc/unipdf/README.md

 # UniDoc

 [UniDoc](http://unidoc.io) is a fast and powerful open source PDF toolkit library for Go (golang).
-The library is written and supported by the owners of the [FoxyUtils.com](https://foxyutils.com) website, where the library is used to power many of the PDF services offered by [FoxyUtils](https://foxyutils.com).
+The library is written and supported by the owners of the [FoxyUtils.com](https://foxyutils.com) website, where the library is used to power many of the PDF services offered.

 [![wercker status](https://app.wercker.com/status/22b50db125a6d376080f3f0c80d085fa/s/master "wercker status")](https://app.wercker.com/project/bykey/22b50db125a6d376080f3f0c80d085fa)
 [![GoDoc](https://godoc.org/github.com/unidoc/unidoc?status.svg)](https://godoc.org/github.com/unidoc/unidoc)